sasa1977/parent/README.md

 ## Status

-This library is still in its very early days.
-It is being used in the production code, but not extensively.
+This library has been used in the production code, but not extensively.

 ## License